NabinR/ONSM-ZOLA/content/_index.md

 and New Zealand and the other countries in the Oceania region.

-Australian states and territories, New Zealand and the other countries in the Oceania region constitute jurisdictional units of the ONSM, hence they are collectively referred to as ‘jurisdiction’ or ‘state/country’ in this document.
+Australian states and territories, New Zealand and the other countries in the Oceania region constitute jurisdictional units of the ONSM, hence they are collectively referred to as ‘jurisdiction’ or ‘state/country’.

-The main objective of this document is to define and articulate the structure and management of the ONSM including roles and responsibilities of the host and participating state / country to enable the ONSM to function more effectively at the national, state or Oceania level.
+The main objective is to define and articulate the structure and management of the ONSM including roles and responsibilities of the host and participating state / country to enable the ONSM to function more effectively at the national, state or Oceania level.
 This is envisaged to ensure that the objectives and goals of the ONSM are achieved in partnership with the local organisations.

-The following organisational structure is designed for the ONSM to take more responsibility and accountability in the management of the ONSM events, sponsorship, fundraising and the management of financial matters.

 The intent is to be transparent and inclusive.
 Hence all sport lovers and young sporting talents have the opportunity to get involved, volunteer and gain exposure to the leadership and management of the ONSM.